GoogleCloudPlatform/dlp-dataflow-deidentification/README.md

 ```

 In the above command, replace <i>output_storage_bucket</i> with the URI of the Cloud Storage bucket where you want to
 store the de-identified ORC files.
-The de-identification pipeline supports input files with varying schemas to be
+The de-identification pipeline allows input files with varying schemas to be
 processed in the same pipeline.

-Limitaions:
-1. Currently, it can process only primitive
-data types available in ORC format when the results are stored in an output Cloud Storage bucket.
+Currently, this solution can process only primitive data types available in ORC format when the results are stored in an
+output Cloud Storage bucket.

 For sample data in ORC file format, refer to [mock-data](.github/mock-data).